OrdoFlammae/littleosbook/user_mode.md

     -nodefaultlibs
 ~~~

-For linking, the followings flags should be used:
+For linking, the following flags should be used:

 ~~~
     -T link.ld -melf_i386  # emulate 32 bits ELF, the binary output is specified